Wolf Bargain/Money(12 things you need to know about Japan)

 (One of the many hidden gems on upper floor dining)

 8.)
 Travelling around cities can be done by using their subway, but if you are traveling with kids, a taxi ride can save you the hassle of navigating their complex rail system.
 One will be spending precious holiday time finding exits and entrances, which can be a pain if you have hungry screaming kids .
 A typical taxi ride within the 2-3km radius costs no more than ¥1500-¥3,000 or SGD $13-$27.
 The key is not to go beyond a 4km radius, which will make taking taxi a scary affair for your wallet.
 Having a Suica card makes travelling easy in Japan.
 Children goes half fare by travelling with a Manaca card.
 The card could be purchased at any JR ticket office.
-The Japanese drive take precision and accuracy to a whole new level.
+The Japanese took precision and accuracy to a whole new level.
 The Shinkansen punctuality is second to none.
 Departure times are rarely delayed by more than a minute.
 Given the number of trains travelling in and out of Tokyo, the statistics are impressive.
 A full refund will be given if the train schedule is more than 2 hours behind time.
 A high speed rail ticket from Nagoya to Tokyo costs ¥11300 and children is on half fare.

 9.)
 Tokyo is the fashion capital of Japan.
 There are many well known sports brands found on Cat Street@Harajuku.
 GU pronounced as G.U.
 In Hanyu Pinyin sounded like “cool”.
 The budget brand of Uniqlo offers the same quality at a substantially reduced price.
 A black-T shirt costs only ¥490 or $3.90 after tax refund.
 At that price, I could have my wardrobe taken care of for the next 7 days for less than SGD $30.
 Other worthy purchases include stationary items.
 I was at Itoya, a fine stationery shop in Ginza.
 There are so many innovative stationary items and fine writing paraphernalia on sale.
 Remember to bring enough moolah.
 The shop was packed with shoppers.
 For those shopping King and Queen, luxury brands are at least 10-15% cheaper than Singapore.